 We introduce a new approach to identify and estimate such models when players' payoffs depend on a vector of "excluded regressors".
-An excluded regressor associated with certain player i is a state variable that does not enter payoffs of the other players, and is additively separable from other components in i's payoff.
+An excluded regressor associated with a given player i is a state variable that does not enter payoffs of the other players, and is additively separable from other components in i's payoff.
 We show that if excluded regressors are orthogonal to players' private information given observed states, then interaction effects between players and marginal effects of excluded regressors on players' payoffs can be identified.
 If in addition the excluded regressors vary sufficiently relative to the support of private information, then the entire payoff functions of each player and the distribution of players' private information are nonparametrically identified.
 No distributional assumption on the private information is necessary for these results.
+Our identification proofs are constructive, so consistent nonparametric estimators can be readily based on them.